 • Your commission expiration date

-A Notary journal is also required by law.
-When purchasing a journal, there are a few important features to which you must pay close attention.
-A journal with numbered pages and tamper-proof sewn construction allows Notaries to identify missing pages in their journals, which becomes extremely helpful if you're ever named in a lawsuit.
-Simple notebooks or glue-bound journals simply do not offer the same level of security.
+When purchasing a Notary journal, look for one with numbered pages and tamper-proof sewn construction.
+This allows Notaries to identify missing pages in their journals, which becomes extremely helpful if you're ever named in a lawsuit.
+Simple notebooks or glue-bound journals do not meet state requirements.

 Have more questions about being a Mississippi Notary?
 We have your answers.